ednapiranha/generalstore-mysterytown/README.md

 > cd generalstore/config

-> cp defaults.json-dist defaults.json

 Edit the `width` and `height` values in defaults.json.

 If you don't want level descriptions to display in the game, set `showDescription` to false.

-### Running in development
+### Running the app

-To run the app in development, do:
+To run the app for game development, do:

 > node app.js